You Bought a Robot Vacuum and Now You Empty It Every Other Day. The Roomba i3+ Empties Itself for 60 Days.

 Frequently Asked Questions

-Does the Roomba i3+ work without WiFi?
+Does the Roomba i3+ work with Alexa?

 More Robot Vacuum Reviews